World War III is Coming

 Last week (mid-July 2006), as I was preparing my presentation for the September WUAS Broadcast on the topic of the seven trumpets, several prophetic elements “snapped together” in a way that I had not seen before.

 This new discovery leads me to conclude that World War III is on the horizon and a nuclear exchange is likely.
 To help you appreciate how this conclusion comes from Scripture, a little background information is presented.

 Notice Paul’s words: “Now, brothers, about times and dates we do not need to write to you, for you know very well that the day of the Lord will come like a thief in the night.
 While people are saying, ‘Peace and safety,’ destruction will come on them suddenly [e.g., destructive judgments from God], as labor pains on a pregnant woman, and they will not escape.
 But you, brothers, are not in darkness so that this day should surprise you like a thief.”
-(1 Thessalonians 5:1-4, underline and insertion mine)
+(1 Thessalonians 5:1-4, insertion and italics mine)

 As you know, many Christians believe in a pre-tribulation rapture.
 They believe the phrase, “the day of the Lord,” refers to a specific moment in the future when Jesus will rapture the church.
 They use Paul’s words in 1 Thessalonians 5 to prove that the rapture will occur without warning, “like a thief in the night.”